Assigning Money in Future Months

-What if you’ve budgeted for everything you need in the current month (including your True Expenses!), but still have money To be Budgeted?
+What if you’ve assigned money for everything you need in the current month (including your True Expenses!), but still have money in Ready to Assign?
 This is an exciting moment.
 Knowing everything this month is covered is a huge milestone!

 Those dollars that still need jobs?
-You can budget them in the next month:
+You can assign them in the next month:

-In the header of the budget, scroll forward to the next month.
+- In the budget header, click forward to the next month.

-- You'll see all your dollars still To be Budgeted.
+- You'll see all your dollars still in Ready to Assign.

-- Follow the same prioritization sequence you used in the current month, budgeting until To be Budgeted is $0.00.
+- Follow the same prioritization sequence you used in the current month, budgeting until Ready to Assign is $0.00.

-- Now, back in the current month, you'll see that money you just budgeted as Budgeted in Future.
+- Now, back in the current month, you'll see that money you just assigned as Assigned in Future in the Ready to Assign Breakdown, and in the Future Months section of the right sidebar.
 That's it, you've given every dollar a job!

-Want to budget more than one month ahead?
+Want to assign money more than one month ahead?
 No problem!
-You can budget as far into the future as you’d like, as long as you've budgeted in at least one category in the previous month.
+You can assign money as far into the future as you’d like, as long as you've assigned money in at least one category in the previous month.

-Once you budget into the future, your most up-to-date To be Budgeted number is in the future-est month.
-If To be Budgeted is $0.00 in the current month, and you have money budgeted in the future, if you add another $200 to Auto Maintenance in this month’s budget, To be Budgeted will remain $0.00 in the current month—and the $200 will be taken from the future month’s To be Budgeted amount.
+Once you assign money into the future, your most up-to-date Ready to Assign number is in the future-est (most future?) month.
+If Ready to Assign is $0.00 in the current month, and you have money assigned in the future, if you were to add another $200 to Auto Maintenance in this month’s budget, Ready to Assign will remain $0.00 in the current month—and the $200 will be taken from the future month’s Ready to Assign.

-This is why it’s important to move money between categories when To be Budgeted is $0.00.
-If To be Budgeted ever turns negative, get your budget back on track by moving money from your spending categories to To be Budgeted until it reaches $0.00.
+This is why it’s important to move money between categories when Ready to Assign is $0.00.
+If Ready to Assign ever turns negative, get your budget back on track by moving money from your spending categories to Ready to Assign until it reaches $0.00: